Ever gone to do a ‘number 2’ and you feel pain while at it or after? It makes you wonder why on earth pooping should be this painful.

 Bonus: You can download our free poop checklist for a healthy gut below

 3 Reasons Why It Hurts When You Poop

 At one point or another in life, we have all felt constipated.
 You might have had difficulty while trying to passing stool or you might have passed hard small stools.

 Sometimes you may feel bloated, gassy and have abdominal pain.
 Constipation is quite common and it can affect people of all ages.

 So, What is constipation?

 Because we are all different, everyone passes stool differently.
-However, the normal range is from three times in a day to three times in a week.
+However, the normal range is from three times a day to three times a week.